On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Overview

-Before steping forward to layer $i+1$, {\sys} leverages \textbf{progressive cluster pruning} (\autoref{sec:progress-cluster-pruning}) to tackle the ranking stability challenge.
+Before stepping forward to layer $i+1$, {\sys} leverages \textbf{progressive cluster pruning} (\autoref{sec:progress-cluster-pruning}) to prune candidates.
 It first applies a clustering-based analysis to layer $i$'s output scores using statistical properties of inter-cluster separation rather than absolute score gaps, to determine whether a stable relative ranking has emerged.
-After determining whether a stable relative ranking has emerged, it routes candidates to \emph{accept}, \emph{drop}, or \emph{continue}.
+After determining whether a stable relative ranking has emerged, it routes candidates to \emph{selected}, \emph{dropped}, or \emph{deferred}.

-Once layer $i+1$ starts to execute, {\sys} utilizes \textbf{dual-layer sliding window} (\autoref{sec:dual-layer}) to minimize the memory footprint of model weights~\cite{hfaccelerate}.
+Once layer $i+1$ starts to execute, {\sys} utilizes \textbf{overlapped layer streaming} (\autoref{sec:dual-layer}) to minimize the memory footprint of model weights~\cite{hfaccelerate}.
 It immediately releases the weights of layer $i$ from memory and starts prefetching the weights of layer $i+2$ from storage.

-During the execution of layer $i+1$, {\sys} adopts \textbf{chunked execution} (\autoref{sec:chunked-execution}) to solve the memory explosion challenge.
+During the execution of layer $i+1$, consolidating all candidates into a single batch inflates intermediate tensor sizes, significantly increasing peak memory consumption.
+To address this challenge, {\sys} adopts \textbf{chunked execution} (\autoref{sec:chunked-execution}).
 It partitions the monolithic batch into smaller chunks and executes them sequentially within each layer, significantly reducing peak memory usage by only keeping one chunk's intermediate tensors in memory.
 Simultaneously, it provides sufficient computation window to overlap I/O of loading layer $i+2$'s weights.
 For extreme memory constraints, {\sys} further supports dynamic offloading of hidden states.

 Additionally, {\sys} complements these techniques with \textbf{embedding table caching} (\autoref{sec:embedding-table-caching}) that exploits token distribution sparsity before layer $0$, which substantially lowers the memory consumption of the embedding layer (\autoref{fig:ablation_memory_latency}).